-Laura Lutton is director of manager research for fund-of-funds strategies, North America.
+Laura Lutton is director of manager research for equity strategies, North America.

 Morningstar has issued Stewardship Grades to more than 1,000 individual mutual funds, and as part of our methodology, we look at a fund manager's financial interests to see if they're synched up with fundholders'.
 As part of the Fund Manager Incentives section of the grade, we research whether fund managers invest meaningfully in the offerings they run, because managers who own fund shares are more likely to act in shareholders' best interests.